Participants at the Adversarial Alignment conversation at MSC, 2025

 World Review recording at MSC 2026

 Recording LIVE!
-From MSC: Ivo Daalder's World Review podcast recorded just as headlines began emerging about Secretary Rubio's speech in Munich.
+From MSC: Ivo Daalder's World Review podcast recorded just as headlines emerged about Secretary of State Marco Rubio's speech in Munich.
 Alexander Ward, Steven Erlanger, and Karin Axelsson joined Ambassador Daalder to unpack the deep tensions shaping today’s geopolitics, revealing why the very foundations of alliances, values, and strategies are being questioned like never before.

 Listen to World Review with Ivo Daalder, a Belfer Center podcast, here.